Fortunately, many UK airports are now following Civil Aviation Authority guidance on making things less stressful.

 The Medical Device Awareness Card – for use in UK airports

-Following her family’s ordeal in 2016 at Dubai airport, Rachel Humphrey is campaigning to standardise airport security policies regarding insulin pumps worldwide.
+Following her family’s ordeal in 2016 at Dubai airport, Rachel Crawford is campaigning to standardise airport security policies regarding insulin pumps worldwide.
 Read JDRF’s news item about the ordeal here.

 As a result of Rachel’s relentless campaigning, in February 2019 the Medical Device Awareness Card was launched in the UK, sponsored by the UK Civil Aviation Authority (CAA) and Airport Operators Association (AOA), which covers both insulin pumps and Continuous Glucose Monitoring systems (CGM).
 The card provides information for both the Security Officer and the passenger.